-Things That Could Be a Concern:
+Things That Could Be a Concern

 The Optoma UHD65 is large and heavy.
 If you're hoping for something you can pick up and take with you, this isn't it.

 Excellent picture quality and a competitive price make the Optoma UHD65 a safe bet.
 You'll love how deep the blacks are and the tremendous contrasts.

 While it's not technically considered a 4K projector, the picture quality on the Optoma UHD65 comes awfully close.
-Additionally, the manufacturer's suggested retail price is a mere $2,499.
-If you want to step up to near-4K quality but don't have the budget to spend $6,000 or $8,000, then this is the compromise you're looking for.
+Additionally, the manufacturer's suggested retail price above $2000.

-This isn't a portable projector as it weighs in at over 30 pounds.
+As mentioned earlier, this isn't a portable projector as it weighs in at over 30 pounds.
 Still, set up on a table, credenza or other platform is easy.
 Ceiling and wall mounting also are possible.